Liz Berry (politician)

-Eizabeth Jean Berry (born 1983) is an American politician who is a member of the Washington House of Representatives for the 36th district.
+Elizabeth Jean Berry (born 1983) is an American politician who is a member of the Washington House of Representatives for the 36th district.
 Elected in 2020, Berry assumed office on January 11, 2021.

 Early life and education

 Berry is a native of Phoenix, Arizona.
 Her father was a trial lawyer, and her mother was a teacher.
 Berry earned a Bachelor of Arts degree from American University, where she studied communications, law, and government.